The Human Resources (HR) industry is one of the most steady-growing industry. In fact, it offers diverse job opportunities every year.

 1. Employment Recruiter

-An Employment Recruiter is a professional who finds a future employee who is qualified, dedicated to the job description.
-They screen the applicant’s credentials and educational history to see if they meet the minimum requirements for the job advertisement.
+An Employment Recruiter scouts future employees for the company.
+They screen the applicant’s credentials and educational history to see if they have with qualifications that match the job description.

 2. HR Assistant